MetPX/sarracenia/docs/source/Contribution/AMQPprimer.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 In AMQP prior to 1.0, many different actors can define communication parameters, such as exchanges
-to publish to, queues where messages accumulate, and bindings between the two.
+to publish to, queues where notification messages accumulate, and bindings between the two.
 Applications
 and users declare and user their exchanges, queues, and bindings.
 All of this was dropped
 in the move to 1.0 making topic based exchanges, an important underpinning of pub/sub patterns
 much more difficult.